 Lipid Extraction, Separation and Quantification: The total lipid content from each larva will be extracted and quantified individually.
-First, larval dry mass will be determined by removing water from the larval sample freeze-drying them in a vacuum at -80°C until their dry weight varies by less than 1% over a 24-hour period.
+First, larval dry mass will be determined by removing water from the larval sample through freeze-drying them in a vacuum at -80°C until their dry weight varies by less than 1% over a 24-hour period.
 Once dry, lipids will be separated from the larval tissues using a slightly modified Folch method (Gossert et al. 2011).
 This method takes advantage of the polarity and density differences between chloroform and methanol that allow each solvent to selectively solubilize molecules of similar polarity and to produce distinct layers when mixed together.
 When a larval sample is solubilized in this solvent mixture, the less polar lipids are captured in the less polar chloroform layer.
 This layer will be decanted away from the remainder of the sample, the solvent removed and the total amount of lipids extracted from the sample can be quantified gravimetrically.
 The total lipid content extracted from each larval sample contains a mixture of different lipid classes from which triglycerides will need to be separated and quantified.
 Separating and quantifying triglycerides in the total lipid extract will be accomplished using Liquid Chromatography (LC) coupled with an Evaporative Light Scattering Detector (ELSD).
 LC takes advantage the physical properties of lipid molecules to adsorb to stationary phase that lines a column and interact with a mobile phase.
 The stationary phase is a matrix of C-18 silica gel.
 The mobile phase includes two solutions; mobile phase A is a 0.1% acetic acid in methanol mixture and mobile phase B is 40% hexanes in 2-propanol.
 Samples are injected onto the column and the contained lipids adsorb to the C:18 silica matrix.
 Over time, the concentration of the mobile phase shifts from 100% A to 100% B. As the gradient changes, classes of lipid molecules in the sample desorb from the column flow into the ELSD where they are nebulized, the solvent is evaporated and the amount of light scattered is computed into a response peak.
 The response peak output of the ELSD can then be quantified by comparing it to the response peak of a standard concentration of triglycerides.
 The triglycerides used to prepare the standardized mixture are commercially available.
 Tristeric acid and tripalmitic acid will be purchased from Sigma Millipore and triheptadecanoic acid from VWR.